high risk work with benefits

 Ironworkers often find themselves attracted to the profession due to the potential for earning a competitive salary.
 The nature of the job, which involves working at great heights and in challenging environments, often translates into higher pay rates.
 Ironworkers are typically compensated well for their specialized skills, physical endurance, and ability to work with precision and accuracy.

-See also Pros and Cons of Total Communication
+See also Pros and Cons of Living in Cozumel

 The salary of an ironworker can vary based on factors such as experience, location, and the specific type of projects they are working on.
 According to the Bureau of Labor Statistics, the median annual wage for structural iron and steelworkers was $53,650 as of May 2020.
 However, top earners in the field can make upwards of $91,200 per year.